Social Gaming 18+

-The casinos listed below are licensed and trustworthy.
-Also, all online casino games and slots that use random number generators (RNGs) are tested and certified as fair by independent third parties.
+The online gambling sites listed below are licensed and trustworthy.
+Also, all online casino games and slots that use random number generators (RNGs) are tested and certified as fair sites for gambling online by independent third parties.

 These online casinos accept USD & BTC deposits and withdrawals using payment methods like Visa, Mastercard, Amex, Discover, and Bitcoin wallets.

-To find out more about any casino, see the accompanying review from our experts.
+To find out more about any casino and its internet gambling offer, see the accompanying legal online gambling sites review from our experts.

 Gambling is a criminal offense in Hawaii punishable by jail time.
 Some forms of punishment are more severe, including holding lotteries or games for personal profit.

-Several Bills have been introduced in the 2021 legislative session.
+Several Bills related to online gambling and other ways to wager have been introduced in the 2021 legislative session.
 SB No. 853, SB No. 561, and HB No. 363 proposed establishing a Hawaii state lottery within the budget and finance department.
 Although the original proposal was for a January 1, 2022 launch date, it was pushed back to 2023 for more study.

 HB No. 457 would study whether two casinos in West Oahu would be feasible and other legalized gambling forms, including a state lottery or offshore gambling.

 No, Hawaii does not have any land-based casinos.
-This means no tribal casinos and no commercial casinos.
+This means no tribal casinos, no legal poker rooms and no commercial casinos.
 Even casino cruise ships leaving from or ending in Hawaii, offering gambling in international waters, are prohibited.

 No, Hawaii does not have a state lottery.